Faculty: Robert Thomson Kinscherff, PhD, JD

 Concurrent Work Experience

-- Science Faculty and Assistant Managing Director for Center for Law, Brain & Behavior, Massachusetts General Hospital, Boston MA
+- Since July 2021,Executive Director, Center for Law, Brain and Behavior, Massachusetts General Hospital, Harvard Medical School

 - Clinical Consultant and Team Member, Deferred Sentencing Program, Federal Court for the District of Rhode Island, Providence RI